 In 1930, he discovered that contrary to what he had thought, God wanted there to be women in Opus Dei.
 And, in 1943, he found the solution for incorporating priests into Opus Dei, the Priestly Society of the Holy Cross.

-Speaking about the paradoxes of these founding, St. Josemaria expressed often that: “the foundation of Opus Dei happened without me; the women’s branch, against my personal opinion; and the Priestly Society of the Holy Cross, when I was seeking it but unable to find it.”
+Speaking about the paradoxes of these event, St. Josemaria expressed often that: “the foundation of Opus Dei happened without me; the women’s branch, against my personal opinion; and the Priestly Society of the Holy Cross, when I was seeking it but unable to find it.”

 February 14, 1930: A New Path for Women